KxSystems/docs/docs/wp/permissions/index.md

 {: .wp-author}

-kdb+ processes often contain sensitive, proprietary information in the form of data or proprietary code and so it is important to restrict who can and cannot access this information.
+kdb+ processes often contain sensitive, proprietary information in the form of data or proprietary code.
+Thus, it is important to restrict the access to this information.

 kdb+ offers a number of in-built access functions.
 This paper discusses various methods in which a permissioning and entitlements system can be implemented in kdb+ by extending these in-built functions, allowing access to sensitive information to be controlled and restricted, exposing data to some clients but not to others.